puruhitaaa/baiq-devchallenges.io/README.md

 ![screenshot](https://user-images.githubusercontent.com/16707738/92399059-5716eb00-f132-11ea-8b14-bcacdc8ec97b.png)

 - The demo is being made
-- This challenge was very exciting and helped me to advanced to the next level of development with React
+- This challenge was very exciting and helped me to advance to the next level of development with React
 - I learned on how to create a reusable component and render it on Storybook

 ### Built With